Defenses set to dominate in tight cagey final

 They have not conceded a goal for three successive matches since a 3-2 win over Nigeria in their last Group F match on June 25, and Sabella can also call on a solid, well-established formation.

-Romero has gained in confidence and stature as the tournament has progressed while right-back Pablo Zabaleta, center-back Ezequiel Garay and defensive midfielder Javier Mascherano have all been impressive as they have played every minute of every match.
+Romero has gained in confidence and stature as the tournament has progressed while right-back Pablo Zabaleta, center-back Ezequiel Garay and defensive midfielder Javier Mascherano have all been impressive and started every match.

-There is of course, another Argentine player who has played every minute for his country -- Lionel Messi.
+There is of course, another Argentine player who has started every match for his country -- Lionel Messi.

 SATISFACTORY SO FAR